Manta-Network/docs/docs/guides/MantaSigner.md

    </div>
 <br/>

-Please write this down somewhere hidden as it will be your only way to recover your account and private assets in case you lose access.
-If a malicious party gains access to this phrase they can control and steal all your private assets.
-Refer to the `Recovering an Existing Account` section to see how this works.
+Please write down your recovery phrase offline, somewhere hidden.
+It is the only way to recover your assets if you lose access to your computer or forget your password!
+If anyone learns this phrase, they can steal all of your private assets.

+ Refer to the `Recovering an Existing Account` section to see how you can use your recovery phrase to recover lost funds.

 <br/>